raspibolt/raspibolt/raspibolt/raspibolt_faq.md

 * As "admin" user, stop lnd system unit
   `$ sudo systemctl stop lnd`

-* If upgrading from version a version lower than v0.5 delete the macaroon files.
+* If upgrading from a version lower than v0.5 delete the macaroon files.
   `$ sudo rm /home/bitcoin/.lnd/*.macaroon`

 * Remove old stuff, then download, verify and install the latest LND binaries